shyampurk/m2m-traffic-corridor/README.md

 To run the client application , perform the following steps

-1. Open the [HTML file](client/index.html) on a web browser.
+1. Download the source code of this repo and open the [HTML file](client/index.html), under client directory, in a web browser.

 2. Wait for the map to load and show the route and the traffic signal lights along with the ambulance icon at the start point.

 3. Click on the ambulance icon to start its journey.
 You will notice that the ambulance icon will start moving along the route.

-4. Notice how an individual traffic signal changes its status when ambulance approaches and crosses it.
+4. Notice how the individual traffic signal changes its status when ambulance approaches and crosses it.

 5. The updates on traffic signal are also captured in a status message displayed at the bottom left corner of the screen.